Optimal decay rates for linear kinetic equations in the half-space: Reminder on the heat equation

 and

+Note that the initial data cannot be orthogonal to this second eigenmode if it is non-zero and built by anti-symmetrisation from $\rho$ non-negative on $x \ge 0$.

-Although such a behaviour would follow from spectral arguments, let us prove these bounds directly by energy estimates.
-This will prepare us for the kinetic case, where we do not have fundamental solutions and explicit eigenbasis at our disposal.
-Standard interpolation yields (remember that in this subsection, $d=1$.),
+Although such behavior could be deduced from spectral arguments, we will instead establish these bounds directly using energy estimates.
+This approach will also prepare us for the kinetic case, where explicit formulas for the fundamental solutions and explicit eigenbases are not available.
+Standard interpolation yields (remember that in this subsection the dimension $d=1$),

-Therefore, by using the conservation of the first moment $\| \rho(t,\cdot)\|_{\sfL^{1}(\R_+,x \, \dd x)}$ and the decay estimate \eqref{eq:decay-heat-L2}, we deduce
+Therefore, by using the conservation of the first moment and the decay estimate~\eqref{eq:decay-heat-L2}, we deduce

 We then compute the time evolution of the second moment (assuming it is initially finite):